 - Hang a poster with pictures of kids expressing different emotions and refer to it often as you teach those concepts.

-- Read our articles about teaching empathy.
+- Read about teaching empathy.
 These can give insight into teaching about emotions in general.

 Teach kids to self-advocate.